 - This course guides students through fundamental project management concepts and behavioral skills needed to success-fully launch, lead, and realize benefits from projects in profit and nonprofit organizations.

-- Able to outlines the need for resources and plan its using for solving professional problems
+- Able to outline the need for resources and plan their use for solving professional problems

 - Student is capable of participating in organizing and implementing various management processes, and of achieving the goals set by his/her superiors

 - Student is capable of participating in organization and implementation of political campaigns in accordance with the goals set by the management of the campaign / the client

 - Student is capable of allocating tasks among project participants as part of planning the political projects; student is also capable of processing the respective paperwork, including the performance specifications for each participant

 - Student is capable of taking part in information dissemination through various media and information channels (both mass and individual), as well as in information campaigns

 - Block 1.
 Project Management.
 Introduction.
 Project definition, characteristics, life cycle